andrei-egeniq/rxbus/README.md

 https://jitpack.io/#andrei-egeniq/rxbus/

-No proguard rules are needed for the libray
+No proguard rules are needed for the libray.